zumbov2/deeplr/README.md

 ```

 ## Authentication
 To use the API, you must set your DeepL API key.
-Starting from version 2.1.0, the package looks for an environment variable called DEEPL_API_KEY.
+Starting from version 2.1.0, the package looks for an environment variable called `DEEPL_API_KEY`.

 ### Option 1: Temporarily (per R session)